 At the time I read those words, as in, really read them, my heart was so crushed, and my spirit so low, and my mind so exhausted that the truth just came crashing in and sunk down deep.
 I realized that nothing else mattered in life if I didn’t have my focus on Christ!
 For the first time, I saw the trap I had laid out for myself and that my real enemy wasn’t acne, it was actually me!

-I realized I had put my trust in everything else, especially in myself.
+I realized I had put my trust in everything else, but most especially in myself.
 That is why I felt scared to meet new people.
 That is why my confidence went from normal to nothing.
-That is why my face keeps breaking out.
+Its the reason why my face keeps breaking out!
 Because I trusted in myself and not in Him.

-On that same note, what good is it if I have a healthy body to serve the Lord with if my mind is constantly looking for ways to serve my own ends?
-What good does it do to let my own inhibitions and embarrassment about my blemished face stop me from exploring new outlets He gives me?
-What good is it to question my worth every time I meet a stranger when I could be radiating Christ’s love for me onto that person?
+Along those lines, what good is it if I have a healthy body to serve the Lord with if my mind is constantly looking for ways to serve my own ends?
+What good does it do to let my own embarrassment about my blemished face stop me from exploring new outlets He gives me?
+What good is it to question my worth every time I meet a stranger?
+I could have been radiating Christ’s love onto that person!

-Jesus could have stopped me, but because He loves me so much, He didn’t.
-He allowed me to fail over and over again until only the Word could be my answer.
-He wanted me to know fully that He was the Lord of my life, including my skin, and that I could stop fearing the worst.
+Wisdom has helped me understand something else.
+All of this foolishness could have been directed away from me by His loving hand.
+However, I know it is because He loves me so much, He didn’t.
+He allowed me to fail over and over again until only the Word could be my only answer.
+He wanted me to know fully that He was the Lord of my life – mind, soul and body.
+At last, I could stop fearing the worst.

 So, what am I doing differently now?

 - Every morning, when I look sleepy-eyed in the mirror at my acne, I remember with thankfulness that God is giving me a new day to serve Him with all my might.
-I also pray for His beauty and not mine to be seen by everyone.
+I also pray for His beauty, not mine, to be seen by everyone.

-- Should people talk about my face, I again remind myself that my face doesn’t determine my worth or how far I will go in life.
+- Every time someone talks about my face, I’m on a mission to remind myself that my face doesn’t determine my worth or how far I will go in life.
 These days, I am not letting anything hold me back because “I can do all things through Christ who strengthens me.”

 I have acne because God decided I should have it.
 Perhaps it will go away now that I have learned this huge lesson, but I’m not banking on it.
-In fact, I don’t really care anymore because I want to keep testing how putting on Christ every day will change my life and others.
+In fact, I don’t really care anymore because I want to keep testing the act of putting on Christ every day to see how it will change my life and other’s.

 Acne doesn’t define me, and it doesn’t define you.
 If we are in Christ, He defines us!
-Through acne, God has taught me that I can really be ugly if I focus on myself.
+Through the thorn of acne, God has taught me that I can really be ugly if I focus on myself.
 It has also revealed to me how much Christ loves me.
-After all, He still lets me use the beautiful essential oils on my face every single day, and I now live in the best environment in the world because of the blessings I’ve found through this long journey of health.
+After all, He gave us essential oils to bless and support our bodies unlike anything else in creation!
+I would never have embarked on this journey were it not for my acne.
 Finally, it has taught me that there really is nothing in the world that can fix my problems without Christ’s blessing first.

 No matter how you look or what flaws you have, you will always be the most beautiful person you can be when you put your focus on Christ.
 He is perfect, and we are made perfect through the regenerating work of His Spirit.
-My long and hard journey is a testimony to His good work, and even though it was miserable and humbling, it was worth it because I love my Savior more than ever now.
+My long, hard journey is a testimony to His good work, and even though it was miserable, silly and humbling, it was worth it because I love my Savior more than ever.
 Soli Deo Gloria!

 This was a long post, and if you got through it all, I just want to say, thank you for taking the time to read my heart!
-I sincerely hope that my story has encouraged you to seek Christ in the biggest burdens of your life and to lay them down at His feet.
-His rest is so sweet.
-I cannot wait to see where He taking you and me!
+I sincerely hope that my story has encouraged you to seek Christ in the biggest burdens of your life and to lay them down at the Cross.
+His peace is so sweet.

-What part of my story shocked you the most?
+What part of my story intrigued you the most?